Oevin7/KeepTrack-CLI/README.md

 - removing tasks from the list
 - filtering the list by task importance
 - auto removal of completed tasks when exiting the program
-- the creation of mutlitple lists
+- the creation of multiple lists
 - and more!

 ## Current state of the project